 - Only male ancestors can access the book – Some families have stringent Confucian ideals and believe only male ancestors can view the family books’ information.
 I have heard this complaint a few times from women trying to get access to their family books but being refused to view them by the family male patriarch.

 - The family has a secret and does not want anyone to see the book.
 For some families, the family may have a secret or an ancestor who has shamed the family’s good name because of this and the perceived threat to the family’s goods name; they may not want anyone to see the book.

 Know Your Hometown to Find Your Family History.

 Many Vietnamese may mention their hometown.
-But what is interesting is that even if they call this their hometown, it does not mean they have ever really lived there.
-For them, the hometown can mean where their ancestors or family is originally from.
+But what is interesting is that even if they call this their hometown, it does not mean they have ever lived there.
+For them, the hometown can mean where their ancestors or family originated.
 This may not even be the place where their parents live.
-But it is where their family graves are, and their relatives (even distant relatives) are from.
+But it is where their family graves are and their relatives (even distant relatives) are from.
 Usually, the family books are kept close or in this hometown.

 To know your family’s hometown, you need to have some background about your family.
-This is where it can get tricky if you have no idea where your family is from.
+It can get tricky if you have no idea where your family is from.

 Understanding Vietnamese Family Names

 To know if they have your family clan’s book, you will need some basic family information about where your ancestors are from, such as their hometowns or where they lived.
 Most Vietnamese use the following family names:

 - Nguyễn – Almost 40% of all Vietnamese have the last name Nguyễn.
 If you have this last name, you must be very clear about where your family is from for you to do your genealogical research.
 With so many Vietnamese with this last name, it will be easy to confuse areas, hometowns, and your ancestors.